magrathealabs/playbook/docs/5-talents.md

 # Talents

 We do not recruit people.
 We do not hire resources.
-We discover and help to develop talents. we're looking for people who are proud of their craft and wanting to evolve their careers.
+We discover and help to develop talents.
+We're looking for people who are proud of their craft and wanting to evolve their careers.

-we're constantly look for new people to join the team, but we're not in a hurry.
+We're constantly looking for new people to join the team, but we're not in a hurry.
 Our hiring process take 3 to 4 weeks to complete.
 We don't want to make a mistake by hiring the wrong person.

 The first way we find people is through our networks.
 We look for people we know.
 The second way is on Meetups and events, local or online professional communities.
 The third way we find people is by making sure we're regularly blogging about what we're doing, and being open about our culture, work and process.

 We know what we will get when we hire our teammates in this way.
-We know the will take initiative because they voluntarily contributed to the community, to open source.
+We know they will take initiative because they voluntarily contributed to the community, to open source.
 We know their coding style.
 We know their personality and energy level from the local and online  professional communities.

 ## Scorecards and job descriptions